F0lak/dm_open_ref/ref/proc/findlasttext.md

 Note* In strings containing non-ASCII characters, byte position and character position are not the same thing.
 Use `findlasttext_char()` to work with character counts instead of bytes, at a performance cost.
-See the [Unicode](/%7Bnotes%7D/Unicode) section for more information.
+See the [Unicode](/ref/%7Bnotes%7D/Unicode.md) -msection for more information.